 - Old Navy stores in the US sell US flag t-shirts for five dollars each from March to July 4 every year.
 Generally the shirts feature an image of the flag with an Old Navy logo and the current year.

-- Sports trunks with a stars and bars motif are common in combat sports, particularly older Mixed Martial Arts fighters such as Don Fry and Butterbean.
+- Sports trunks with a Stars and Stripes motif are common in combat sports, particularly older Mixed Martial Arts fighters such as Don Fry and Butterbean.

 - The USA Olympic fencing team have taken it one step further by wearing a flag pattern on their faces.

 - Willie Nelson has been quite fond of this.
 If he's not wearing a Texas bandanna, expect to see a Texas flag in the background while he's performing.